 Planning a trip where you're going to drive a rental car across the border into Canada?
-Maybe you'd like to test drive a certain make of car, or perhaps you'd rather not put thousands of miles on your own car.
+Maybe you'd like to test drive a certain make of car, or perhaps you'd rather not put hundreds of miles on your own car.
 Whether the reason is for business or pleasure, it's much easier to find rental company that allows Canadian border crossings than one that allows Mexico border crossings.

 Want to pick up and return the car in the U.S.?
 Not a problem.
 What is more difficult is finding a rental company that will allow a one-way rental, where you pick up the car in the U.S. and return it in Canada.

 Requirements to Cross the Canadian Border

 Have your papers in order.
-Just like any time you cross a border into a foreign country, everyone in your group needs valid ID, which for American citizens means a passport book or passport card.
+Any time you cross a border into a foreign country, everyone in your group will need valid ID, which for American citizens means a passport book or passport card.
 The same rules apply whether you're in your own vehicle or a rental car.

 Have your rental car contract handy.
 Look in the glove box and find the car's registration and insurance documents, just in case you need them.
 Getting turned back at the border or pulled over without being able to lay your hands on the proper documentation is very unpleasant.